Doron Medalie: Music career

-Medalie has written over 500 songs, mostly known for his Middle Eastern pop style, like the famous "Tel Aviv Ya Habibi Tel Aviv" - the official anthem of Tel Aviv Gay Pride 2013.
+Medalie has written over 500 songs, mostly in his Middle Eastern pop style, like the famous "Tel Aviv Ya Habibi Tel Aviv" - the official anthem of Tel Aviv Gay Pride 2013.

-Medalie is also known as the one who is in charge of a big "Revolution Of Joy" in the Israeli music style, during the 2010s.
+Medalie is also known for leading a big "Revolution Of Joy" in the Israeli music style, during the 2010s.

-He worked with top Israeli singers including Eyal Golan, Shlomi Shabat, Omer Adam, Lior Narkis, Moshe Perez, Noa Kirel, Netta Barzilai and Harel Skaat.
+He has worked with top Israeli singers including Eyal Golan, Shlomi Shabat, Omer Adam, Lior Narkis, Moshe Perez, Noa Kirel, Netta Barzilai and Harel Skaat.
 His solo album, Abyss, was released in 2008.

-Medalie created over 30 songs to the famous Israel's children show "the festigal".
+Medalie has created over 30 songs for the famous Israel's children show Festigal.